Satna Titus: Personal life

 In September 2016, Titus registered her marriage to Karthik, a distributor for the film, Pichaikkaran (2016).
-Titus's parents had initially filed a police complaint against Karthik stating that he was trying to prematurely end Titus' acting career, but later withdrew the complaint.
+Titus' parents had initially filed a police complaint against Karthik stating that he was trying to prematurely end Titus' acting career, but later withdrew the complaint.
 An official wedding ceremony was held in January 2017, with Titus agreeing to finish her pre-existing acting commitments before taking a sabbatical.